greggman/hft-unity3d/Assets/HappyFunTimes/MoreSamples/multi-machine/Scenes/MultiMachine-README!!!.txt

 **THIS EXAMPLE MUST BE RUN OUTSIDE OF UNITY!!!**

 This is an example of running across a game across multiple machines.
-It is similar to the 2dPlatformScene example.
+It is similar to the 2dPlatformScene example except players can jump from one machine to the next.

 2 Big differences: